-Antonio Conte agrees Pedro dived and tells forward to learn from ‘mistake’ – The Guardian
+Chelsea boss Antonio Conte demands Alvaro Morata banishes ‘stupid’ confidence issues – Daily Star

 Antonio Conte: Siege mentality doesn't work for Chelsea

+Chelsea chasing Crystal Palace striker Christian Benteke as Antonio Conte's search for target man goes on

-Antonio Conte warns Pedro to stop cheating after admitting he dived against Norwich
+Chelsea boss Antonio Conte says Pedro dived against Norwich because of fatigue

 Do you have something awesome to share with the world?
 Click here to share